plausible/docs/docs/integration-guides.md

 You can enable Plausible to count visitors on localhost which is useful in Cordova, Capacitor and other hybrid apps.
 [Learn more here](script-extensions.md)

+## Magento / Adobe Commerce

+[Magento Plausible](https://github.com/Pixel-Open/magento-plausible): Add Plausible to Magento to save visited pages, access analytics in Magento admin area, manage goals on specific actions and more.
+Built and maintained by [PIXEL Open](https://pixel-open.org).

 ## MediaWiki

 [MediaWiki Extension](https://github.com/octfx/mediawiki-extension-Plausible): MediaWiki extension to enable Plausible Analytics.
 Built and maintained by [Octfx](https://github.com/octfx).